Bucket List: Midnight Hike Up Egypt’s Mount Sinai

 Summiting a mountain in the dark can seem daunting, but it’s not so bad if you’re well prepared.

 Bring Warm Clothes.
 Although you’ll feel warm during the hike, the temperature can drop pretty quickly between 3 and 5 am and you don’t want to catch a cold.
-My current jacket of choice is the North Face Quince Down Jacket.
+My current jacket of choice that I take everywhere is this down jacket from Mountain Hardwear.
 Super lightweight.
 Packs into itself and keeps me really warm.
-For this hike, I’d recommend a synthetic base layer to wick away your sweat and keep you dry paired with a warm light jacket.
+For this hike, I’d also recommend a synthetic base layer to wick away your sweat and keep you dry paired with a warm light jacket.

 Bring An Extra Shirt.
 Even though it’s chilly, you’ll sweat during the way and might even feel warm.
 That’ll change pretty quickly when you get near the top and wait an hour in the cold.
 You’ll feel a lot more comfortable warm and dry than wet and cold.